rsm-gh/akbl/README.md

         """
             Set a profile from the existing profiles.

-            + 'profile' is the profile name.
+            + 'Profile' is the profile name.
         """

     def switch_lights(self):